 Take Advantage Of The Golden And Blue Hours

-One of the most vital elements of photography is light.
+Another key travel photography tip for beginners is to understand the most vital elements of photography is light.
 Most professional photographers wait for the perfect lighting, and if you want to take great travel photos, you might as well do the same.

 Have you heard about the golden and blue hours?
 The golden hours are the times after dawn and before sunset when the entire sky shines a warm orange, whereas the blue hours are the times before sunrise and briefly after sundown.
 Take advantage of the golden and blue hours to take great travel photos.
 Get up early and stay out late to make the most of these hours as they look stunning on camera.
 It’s a good idea to plan your holiday around these times – if you know you want to capture a certain shot, schedule the visit into these times of the day.